myinan/to-do-app/README.md

-# to-do-app
+# to-do-app (Deployed to `gh-pages`)
-A useful to-do application.
+A useful to-do application built with Vanilla Javascript.